emberjs/rfcs/text/router-enhancements.md

 ### Optional segments.

-Mimicking rails microsintax, I propose optional segments to be enclosed between parenthesis.
+Mimicking rails micro syntax, I propose optional segments to be enclosed between parenthesis.
 The example of the Apple store would be encoded

 ```